Islamic Centre for Development of Trade

 Islamic Centre for Development of Trade (ICDT; المركز الاسلامي لتنمية التجارة; Centre islamique pour le développement du commerce CIDC) is an intergovernmental organization and one of the seven subsidiary organs of the Organisation of Islamic Cooperation entrusted with the promotion of trade, economic development and commercial cooperation in public and private sectors across the 57 member states.

 It plays a regular role in trade exchange and investment mechanism focused on economy promotion in the member states.
 It also maintains an environment support for its associated nations in obtaining access to global marketing, in addition to conducting negotiation with other international organisations, groups and enterprises in the field of trade.

 History

 Headquartered in Casablanca, Morocco, Islamic Centre for Development of Trade establishment resolution was adopted by the Third Extraordinary Session of the Islamic Summit Conference in 1981.
 The approval session was held in Mecca, Saudi Arabia.
 It was formally launched as a subsidiary organ in 1984 from it founding location Casablanca, Morocco.

+From June 21 to 23, 2021, the Islamic Centre for the Development of Trade launched a webinar on the state of play of multilateral trade negotiations at the World Trade Organization (WTO).